- Democratic congresswoman representing Ohio

 In January 2013, Fudge was livid at Republican legislators who had voted to cut funding for food stamps by $16.5 billion over the next 10 years.
 Said Fudge: “These same people [Republicans] believe if you do not work, you are lazy.
 These same people believe that if your children don’t get a good education, something is wrong with you.
 These are the craziest people I have seen in my life.
 Just absolute nuts.
 They don’t understand that the government’s job is to take care of its people….
 These people [Republicans] are evil and mean.
 They care nothing about anybody but themselves.”

-Asserting that one vital role of government is to “lift people out of poverty,” Fudge favors a steeply progressive income-tax structure as a mechanism for wealth redistribution.
-For an overview of her voting record on a wide array of key issues, click here.
+For an overview of Fudge’s voting record on a wide array of key issues, click here.